Pramana: Sankhya, Yoga, Vishishtadvaita Vedanta, and Dvaita Vedanta schools

 These are enumerated in sutra I.7 of the Yoga Sutras.
 The mode of Pramana itself in sutra I.6 is distinguished among 5 classes of vritti/mental modification, the others including indiscrimination, verbal delusion, sleep, and memory.

 Nyaya school

-The Nyāya school accepts four means of obtaining knowledge (pramāṇa), viz., Perception, Inference, Comparison and Word.
+Nyaya literally means the science and study of pramanas.
+The Nyāya school accepts four means of obtaining knowledge (pramāṇa), viz., Perception (Pratyakṣa), Inference (Anumāna), Comparison (Upamāna), and Word (Śabda).